mdangschat/multiddns/README.md

 in turn updates multiple other DDNS entries.

 ## Security Notes
-Currently the server does not provide any encryption, so do not use this over the internet!
+* Currently the server does not provide any encryption, so do not use this over the internet!
+* Update service credentials are stored in plaintext.